QueenBeeSC/swarm.city-Terminal/README.md

 > ## Send / Receive SWT tokens

-Users can send and recieve SWT tokens from any other user by sharing their shortcode or public address.
+Users can send to and recieve SWT tokens from any other user by sharing their shortcode or public address.

 **Never share your password, IPFS-hash or private key**